London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 King's College London, Queen Mary University of London, City, University of London, St George's University of London logos

-Our collaborative focus on MedTech allows us to take ventures a significant step further than what has been achieved before programmatically.
-We will provide the structures that are critical to a robust MedTech company, such as a regulatory plan, a clinical evidence roadmap and stakeholder mapping, extensive hands- on guidance and monthly strategic progress review, all within a fit-for-purpose Quality Management System (QMS).
+We provide the structures that are critical to de-risking a MedTech company, such as a regulatory plan, a clinical evidence roadmap and stakeholder mapping, extensive hands-on guidance and monthly strategic progress review, all within a fit-for-purpose Quality Management System (QMS).

 This is a truly unique opportunity for very select, high-potential MedTech companies from across the UK to receive fully customised, extensive executive support from experts in commercial translation from the partner institutions.

 This is only possible with the support of a significant grant by Research England for a Collaborative Centre of Excellence (CCoE) for MedTech translation.
+The programme is further supported by our strategic partners, Cambridge Consultants.

 LIHE building